saged0/saged0/README.md

 🌿 A tech enthusiast with a love for adventure and all things green 🌿

-🔍 I currently hold the GIAC Foundational Cybersecurity Technologies (GFACT) certification, as well as Google certificates in IT Support and Cybersecurity 🔍
+🔍 I currently hold the GIAC Security Essentials (GSEC) and GIAC Foundational Cybersecurity Technologies (GFACT) certifications, as well as Google certificates in IT Support and Cybersecurity 🔍

 🍵 In my free time, you'll catch me in the heart of CTF challenges, learning new techniques and technologies 🍵